guffre/goldengoose/README.md

 ## Overview

 This repository contains a Command and Control (C2) framework implemented in C, designed for managing and executing commands on remote systems.
 The framework utilizes a client-server model where commands are issued by a server and executed on the client system.
 All communications go over encrypted HTTPS.
-The server is written in Python, and is known to work on 3.8+
+The server is written in Python, and is known to work on 3.8+.
+Initial callbacks are communicated over legitimate DNS, with C2 running on a different protocol.

-## Unique Features
+## Cool Features

 - **No RWX in Reflective Loader**: The Reflective DLL Loader has been modified to avoid marking memory as Read-Write-Execute (RWX), a common signature often flagged by PSPs.
 - **Normal HTTPS Dataflow**: The client initiates requests to the server and awaits responses.
 This approach diverges from traditional C2 frameworks, which typically have servers initiate requests with clients responding.
+- **Initial Callback Handler**: Initial callbacks are handled by a separate executable.
+This means if the client were to ever crash, you don't lose access.
+- **Initial Callback via DNS**: This is using DNS in a legitimate way, not as a covert channel for comms.
+You can use the supplied DNS server (in `server.py`) to respond to DNS, or you can setup a legitimate domain and register it.
+The IPv4 address returned is the actual C2 server, and the TTL is the C2 port.

 ## Features